 Occupational Maternity Pay Entitlement

-- If the employee on maternity doesn't return to work, they must repay all or part of (be clear on the figure) the occupational maternity pay
+- If an employee on maternity leave doesn't return to work, they must repay all or part of their occupational maternity pay.
+This needs to be made clear to the employee.

 How Much Occupational Maternity Pay Should You Pay?